 Steamboats, railroads, and improved routes of transportation allowed for agricultural commodities to be distributed wider and easier, opening up the marketplace for farmers.
 Canning, refrigeration, and other developments in food processing in the mid-1800s also resulted in better sales.

 In the early 20th century, a number of new developments helped improve and radically reshape the agricultural industry.
 The gasoline tractor led the way for new machine technology, while scientific advancements in the areas of plant breeding and soil conservation allowed farmers to specialize and make full use of natural resources.
 The 20th century was also a period of active federal government involvement in farm production.
 The Agricultural Extension Service, formed in 1914, brought agricultural education to farmers all across the country.
 New Deal legislation in the 1930s helped farmers deal with the devastation brought on by the Dust Bowl.
 The Agricultural Marketing Act of 1937 allowed the federal government to buy crop surpluses and donate them to the poor and to schools.
 The government remains involved in agriculture today, most recently through the Farm Security and Rural Investment Act of 2002.
-A drought in Texas in the late 1990s, a drop in hog prices, and the migration of populations from rural communities to urban areas have all contributed to insurmountable problems for farmers and agricultural counties throughout the country, calling for more government assistance.
+The ongoing drought in California, a drop in hog prices after an epidemic in 2013 wiped out approximately 9 million pigs, and the migration of populations from rural communities to urban areas have all contributed to insurmountable problems for farmers and agricultural counties throughout the country, calling for more government assistance.

 Farms have increased considerably in size since the end of World War II, while the number of farms in the United States has declined.
 This is partly because technology has allowed for the operation of a much larger farm than it did during the time of horse-drawn equipment and partly because of the growth of large-scale farms run by corporations.
 It has become increasingly difficult for new farmers to invest in the industry.
 The rising cost of equipment and labor and the dropping prices of commodities make it very difficult for even established farmers to maintain their land and crops.
 As a result, many small farm communities are evaporating.
 More people are migrating to urban and suburban areas, resulting in the closings of schools, hospitals, and other community institutions.
 For years, farmers have relied on other forms of income, such as off-farm business revenue and salaries from off-farm jobs, for the bulk of their living expenses.
 Some surveys show that 90 percent of farm household income is from off-farm sources.

 Despite some of these grim figures for the American farmer, the agricultural industry and agriculture-related careers thrive.
-According to the U.S. Department of Agriculture's National Agricultural Statistics Service, women are gaining a strong foothold in this industry, being the operators of more than 30 percent of all U.S. farms in 2007—up from 27 percent in 2002.
+According to the U.S. Department of Agriculture's National Agricultural Statistics Service, women have a strong foothold in this industry, being the operators of more than 17 percent of the 2.1 million farms in the United States in 2012.
 Minorities are also making significant strides.
 Farmers still feed the nation and the world, and new uses for commodities are opening new markets.
 Advances in science and technology have made agricultural production much more efficient, but also more complex, calling upon the skills of farm managers, technicians, consultants, and agribusiness professionals.